rackerlabs/support-how-to/content/rackspace-intelligence/working-with-checks.md

 Rackspace Intelligence provides an interface that you can use to create new checks to generate metrics for your entities, and to update existing checks.

-Each check has a designated type.
+Each check has a designated *type*.
 The type instructs the monitoring system how to check the monitored resource.
-Check types are divided into two categories: agent checks and remote checks
+Check types are divided into two categories: agent checks and remote checks.

 Check types are divided into two categories: agent checks and remote checks.

 ### Agent checks

-Checks are of the *agent* type if they monitor an entity's resource utilization.
+*Agent check*s monitor an entity's resource utilization.
 Agent checks are performed by the monitoring agent that is running on a server.
 For example, a Memory check monitors a server's memory use and can trigger an alarm if it detects memory use above a specified percentage.

 Rackspace Intelligence supports the following agent checks: